Freya Jayawardana: Breakthrough and rise to prominence (2023 – present)

-In early 2024, Freya debuted on the film industry with her appearance in the production of a horror movie entitled Kuasa Gelap, which is scheduled to commence shooting on February 10, 2024.
-In April 2024, she contributed her voice to the JKT48 Voice Pack as part of the Free Fire x JKT48 collaboration.
-On May 8, 2024, she attended the premiere of JKT48's short film Magic Hour, an event that also celebrated the release of the original single of the same title.
-She performed an acting role in the short film and also sang on the original single.
-She was also selected in late May 2024 to represent JKT48 in the AKB48 6th Group Singing Competition in 2024, along with seven other members.
-In mid-2024, it was revealed that Freya was cast for series adaptation of the novel Dia Angkasa as Vana.
-She is also set to star in the film adaptation of the drama series 1 Kakak 7 Ponakan.
-In July 2024, she represented JKT48 as the brand ambassador for Scarlett's body care line products.
-On July 22, 2024, the group's official website confirmed her participation as a representative of JKT48 at the AKB48 Group LIVE in KL 2024, which will be held in Kuala Lumpur.
-In early August 2024, she took part in Melodi Kemerdekaan 2024, a state ceremonial event organized in collaboration with the Ministry of Tourism and Creative Economy to commemorate the 79th anniversary of the independence of the Republic of Indonesia.
+In early 2024 Jayawardana made her feature film debut in the horror movie, Kuasa Gelap, released in English as Dominion of Darkness.
+In April 2024 she contributed her voice to the JKT48 Voice Pack as part of the Free Fire X JKT48 collaboration.
+On May 8, 2024 she attended the premiere of JKT48's short film Magic Hour, in which she acted, an event that also celebrated the release of the original single of the same title, on which she sang.
+In late May 2024 she was selected to represent JKT48 in the 2024 AKB48 6th Group Singing Competition, along with seven other members.
+In mid-2024 Jayawardana was cast in the series adaptation of the novel Dia Angkasa as Vana, and was also set to participate in the film adaptation of the drama series 1 Kakak 7 Ponakan.

+In July 2024 the group's official website confirmed her participation as a representative of JKT48 at the 2024 AKB48 Group LIVE in Kuala Lumpur.
+In early August 2024 she took part in Melodi Kemerdekaan 2024, a state ceremonial event organized in collaboration with the Ministry of Tourism and Creative Economy to commemorate the 79th anniversary of the independence of the Republic of Indonesia.
+In October 2024 Jayawardana appeared on the 2025 Jakarta Fashion Week (JFW) stage.

-In October 2024, Freya, representing JKT48, was appointed as a brand ambassador for Infinix and appeared on the Jakarta Fashion Week (JFW) 2025 stage.
-On November 29, 2024, she was showcased in a Pokémon TCG commercial as part of a collaboration between Pokémon TCG and JKT48.
-In December 2024, she appeared in the documentary 13 Tahun JKT48: Kisah Tumbuhnya Para Idola (13 Years of JKT48: The Growth Tale of Idols).
-This documentary, which was hosted by Najwa Shihab, featured members, management, and fans.
-During the same month, in the final results of the 7th JKT48 Senbatsu Sousenkyo, she retained the sixth position with 77,328 votes, placing her among the members of the Senbatsu lineup.
-As a result, she appeared in the group's 26th single, "#KuSangatSuka", released in early February 2025.
-Additionally, she was selected as the Global Center for the Te wo Tsunaginagara setlist.
+In December 2024, Jayawardana appeared in the documentary 13 Tahun JKT48: Kisah Tumbuhnya Para Idola (13 Years of JKT48: The Growth Tale of Idols), hosted by Najwa Shihab and featuring members, management, and fans.
+During the same month she achieved sixth position in the 7th JKT48 Senbatsu Sousenkyo with 77,328 votes, placing her among the members of the Senbatsu lineup.
+As a result she appeared in the group's 26th single, "#KuSangatSuka", released in early February 2025, also being selected as the Global Center for the Te wo Tsunaginagara setlist.

+On 20 December 2025, in JKT48's 14th anniversary concert at ICE BSD, Tangerang Regency, Banten, Jayawardana was named as the next JKT48 Captain and promoted from Regular Member to the Team Dream, starting at the end of March 2026.